All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When the Sleep Stack Is Not Enough

 Medical conditions that override peptide sleep benefits: - Sleep apnea: No peptide stack fixes obstructive sleep apnea.
 If you snore loudly, stop breathing during sleep (partner-reported), or wake up with headaches and dry mouth, get a sleep study.
-CPAP or an oral appliance must be addressed before a sleep peptide stack can produce its full effect - Chronic pain: Pain disrupts sleep architecture at a level that peptides cannot fully overcome.
+CPAP or an oral appliance must be addressed before a sleep peptide stack can produce its full effect - Chronic pain: Pain disrupts sleep architecture at a level that peptides can't fully overcome.
 If an injury or chronic pain condition is the root cause of poor sleep, address the pain (a healing peptide protocol may be appropriate) alongside the sleep stack - Anxiety and racing thoughts: If sleep onset problems come from an inability to stop thinking, your provider may recommend adding Selank (an anxiolytic peptide) to the protocol or addressing the anxiety through other treatment

-Lab markers to check if the sleep stack underperforms: - Cortisol (AM and PM): Elevated evening cortisol prevents sleep onset regardless of peptide use - Thyroid panel: Both hypothyroidism and hyperthyroidism disrupt sleep patterns - Iron and ferritin: Low iron causes restless leg syndrome, which fragments sleep - Testosterone (for men): Low testosterone is associated with poor sleep quality and vice versa - Vitamin D: Deficiency is linked to shorter sleep duration and more nighttime awakenings
+Lab markers to check if the sleep stack underperforms: - Cortisol (AM and PM): improved evening cortisol prevents sleep onset regardless of peptide use - Thyroid panel: Both hypothyroidism and hyperthyroidism disrupt sleep patterns - Iron and ferritin: Low iron causes restless leg syndrome, which fragments sleep - Testosterone (for men): Low testosterone is associated with poor sleep quality and vice versa - Vitamin D: Deficiency is linked to shorter sleep duration and more nighttime awakenings

 Your will investigate these factors if your sleep stack results plateau.